Skip to main content

 Why?

 Teams may choose to use this information as part of their review process.
-For example: while Salesforce mandates a minimum of 75% coverage on classes deploying to Production (and will return a failed validation for any class not reaching this minimum), we may decide that 1/4 of our codebase potentially being uncovered by tests is still a big gap.
-We implement a "minimum 85%" rule in our team.
-When our Team Lead reviews a PR in pipelines, they use this % report as part of their decision for approving the deployment.
+For example, while Salesforce mandates a minimum of 75% coverage on classes deploying to Production (and will return a failed validation for any class not reaching this minimum), we may decide that 1/4 of our codebase potentially being uncovered by tests is still a big gap.

 Considerations

-• Apex tests will kick off automatically as soon as a feature targets a pipelines environment, provided 'Validate pull requests...' is enabled in your job.
-The following must also complete and pass first in order for the code coverage check to then trigger:
+• Apex tests will kick off automatically as soon as a feature targets a pipelines environment, provided that 'Validate pull requests...' option is enabled in your CI job.

 • Classes for which a corresponding test class isn't run will return as 0% coverage, which could in turn impact the overall coverage reported by this feature.
-It is important to have Gearset run an appropriate testing level per your sandbox's / org's requirements.* A best practice consideration is to mandate all apex classes included in a PR are also accompanied by a test class.
-This could be manually checked at the review stage, by the person(s) reviewing and approving work.
+It is important to have Gearset run an appropriate testing level per your sandbox's / org's requirements.*

-• *If your CI job is set to "Run tests: all tests", Gearset will check all classes, and those without test coverage from any test class in the sandbox will return 0%.
-Using "specify tests" can give more flexibility over which classes are checked, avoiding a check on those which aren't necessary for the deployment in question.
+• *If your CI job is set to "Run tests: All your tests", Gearset will check all classes, and those without test coverage from any test class in the sandbox will return 0%.

 Did this answer your question?